Hi, we're the Purple Team at Purple Carrots Drama Studio!

 In January 2020, Alana joined the Expressive Arts facilitation team at Mohawk College as a Post-Secondary Professor; educating students on the topic of integrating Expressive Arts into treatment for those living with Post-Traumatic Stress Disorder.
-And as of September 2020, she is the Executive Director and Business Owner of Purple Carrots Drama Studio.
+And as of September 2020, she is the Executive Director and new Business Owner of Purple Carrots Drama Studio.

-Her goal is to educate & provide Expressive Arts Therapy to anyone willing to play, share, and explore
+Her goal is to educate & provide Expressive Arts Therapy to anyone willing to play, share, and explore!